ControlSystemStudio/phoebus/services/save-and-restore/doc/index.rst

 **Snapshot:**

-A Save set snapshot consists of a list ov pvs along with their values at a particular instant in time.
+A Save set snapshotData consists of a list ov pvs along with their values at a particular instant in time.

 REST Services
 -------------